-In recognition of the evolving threat environment to include the growing trend of domestic violent extremism, particularly given the recent mass shooting event in Buffalo, through Governor Hochul's leadership, DHSES is developing and implementing a program on prevention frameworks as it relates to the threat of targeted violent extremism.
+In recognition of the evolving threat environment to include the growing trend of domestic violent extremism, particularly given the recent mass shooting event in Buffalo, through Governor Hochul's leadership, DHSES has developed and implemented a program on prevention frameworks as it relates to the threat of targeted violent extremism.
 One of the core prevention strategies that is currently being deployed is the creation of county-level Threat Assessment Management (TAM) teams.
-Under the FY2022 SHSP/SLETPP guidance, subrecipients will be required to attend DHSES-sponsored event(s) as a condition of funding.
+Under the FY2023 SHSP/SLETPP guidance, as a condition of funding, subrecipients will be required to attend DHSES-sponsored event(s) as they are made available.

-FY2022 SHSP/SLETPP DHSES Priorities
+FY2023 SHSP/SLETPP DHSES Priorities

-DHSES has identified a series of Priorities for the FY2022 SHSP and SLETPP funding programs.
-In addition to meeting the requisite federal requirements and supporting the larger NYS Homeland Security Strategy, all Counties/Cities receiving FY2022 SHSP/SLETPP funding must certify compliance with the Preparedness Objectives outlined below.
+DHSES has identified a series of priorities for the FY2023 SHSP and SLETPP funding programs.
+In addition to meeting the requisite federal requirements and supporting the larger NYS Homeland Security Strategy, all Counties/Cities receiving FY2023 SHSP/SLETPP funding must certify compliance with the Preparedness Objectives outlined below.
 If these objectives have not been addressed, homeland security funding, or other local resources, must be dedicated to meet compliance in these areas.
 DHSES reserves the right to monitor compliance and withhold funding until compliance is achieved.
 A template for signature has been included as a fillable PDF document attached to your funding allocation e-mail.
 Please be sure to include all the relevant details requested in this document.
-A signed copy of this form with all the required information is due to DHSES along with your application by June 6, 2022.
+A signed copy of this form with all the required information is due to DHSES along with your application by April 19, 2023.

-Priority 1 - Advancement of Regional Partnerships: DHSES continues to promote the advancement of multidisciplinary, multi-jurisdictional regional partnerships across New York State.
+Priority 1 - Advancement of Regional Partnerships: DHSES continues to promote the advancement of multi-disciplinary, multi-jurisdictional regional partnerships across New York State.
 These partnerships allow capabilities to be developed in a coordinated and cost-effective way.
-Over the past 10-12 years, effective regional partnerships have been developed in a number of different areas, including regional Counter Terrorism Zones (CTZs), HazMat Partnerships, Interoperable Communications Consortiums, Explosive Detection Canine Team partnerships, Tactical Team Partnerships, Bomb Squad regional coordination efforts, etc. Under the FY2022 SHSP/SLETPP grants, support for these (and other) regional partnerships and programs are strongly encouraged. • Preparedness Objective 1: Ensure the lead law enforcement agency in the County/City maintains active participation in Counter Terrorism Zone (CTZ) activities; including the Operation Safeguard and the Red Team Program.
+Over the past 10-12 years, effective regional partnerships have been developed in several different areas, including regional Counter Terrorism Zones (CTZs), HazMat Partnerships, Interoperable Communications Consortiums, Explosive Detection Canine Team partnerships, Tactical Team Partnerships, Bomb Squad regional coordination efforts, etc. Under the FY2023 SHSP/SLETPP grants, support for these (and other) regional partnerships and programs are strongly encouraged.

+Preparedness Objective 1: Ensure the lead law enforcement agency in the County/City maintains active participation in Counter Terrorism Zone (CTZ) activities; including the Operation Safeguard and the Red Team Program.
 The County/City's lead law enforcement agency must attend at least one (1) CTZ meeting per quarter, support Operation Safeguard related taskings, and participate in Red Team exercises as requested by DHSES.